yegor256/blog/_drafts/_money.md

 [_Frequently Forgotten Fundamental Facts About Software Engineering_](https://ieeexplore.ieee.org/document/922739/) (2001)
 essay said that
-"good programmers are up to 30 times better than mediocre programmers, according to `individual differences' research."
+"good programmers are up to 30 times better than mediocre programmers, according to 'individual differences' research."
-I don't know where did he get the number 30 from, and I seriously doubt this number makes any sense, but the bottom line is valid: there is a [huge distance]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %}) between people who write code and those who do it _right_.
+I don't know where he gets the number 30 from, and I seriously doubt this number makes any sense, but the bottom line is valid: there is a [huge distance]({% pst 2014/oct/2014-10-26-hacker-vs-programmer-mentality %}) between people who just write code and those who do it _right_.

 [Steve McConnell](https://en.wikipedia.org/wiki/Steve_McConnell)
-in his [blog post](https://www.construx.com/blog/productivity-variations-among-software-developers-and-teams-the-origin-of-10x/) analyzed a few studies of this subject and demonstrated that actual ratio varies from 2.6 up to 8.
-At the end of the blog post he asks "Have you seen 10:1 differences in capabilities between different individuals?
+in his [blog post](https://www.construx.com/blog/productivity-variations-among-software-developers-and-teams-the-origin-of-10x/) analyzed a few studies of this subject and demonstrated that the actual ratio varies from 2.6 up to 8.
+At the end of the post he asks "Have you seen 10:1 differences in capabilities between different individuals?
 Does 10:1 even cover the range?"
 Thus, the distance exists, it is pretty big, but, obviously, we can't claim an exact factor.